 Slot Port vs Round and Sound Quality

-You won’t be able to tell the difference between a well-designed slot port and round port that are tuned to the same frequency.
+You won’t be able to tell the difference between a well-designed slot port and a round port that are tuned to the same frequency.

 This is because you will get the same tuning effects with either slot or round ports when tuned to a specific frequency.
 As long as the port is big enough and or flared enough to eliminate chuffing, then you should be ok.